Serrv is a nonprofit, fair trade organization dedicated to lifting disadvantaged artisans, farmers, and their families out of poverty.

-This is what we believe here at Serrv.
-We believe disadvantaged artisans and farmers around the world should have the opportunity to break the cycle of poverty and support their families through fair payments and respectful relationships.
-Every basket, every tablecloth, every necklace we offer has a story behind it–of an empowered artisan or farmer who works in a safe environment, can send his or her children to school, and can save for the future with the reliable income he or she earns through fair trade.
+Behind every basket, tunic and necklace that we offer, you'll find a story of positive change.
+A story of an empowered artisan or farmer who works in a safe environment, can send his or her children to school, and can save for the future with the reliable income he or she earns through fair trade.

-We create direct, long-term relationships with small organizations and cooperatives in Asia, Africa, Latin America, the Middle East, and here in the United States, connecting you to the handmade products and foods their members make.
-We emphasize the word "partnership" in our work because that's really what these relationships are–we've created a system of creative collaboration based on mutual respect and trust, creating high-quality and well-designed items using sustainable materials and production techniques.
-Some of these partnerships have lasted for over 30 years!
+We partner with 55 small-scale artisan/farmer organizations and cooperatives to bring you unique, handcrafted product collections.
+We emphasize the word "partnership" in our work because that's what these relationships are–we've created a system of creative collaboration built on mutual respect and trust, creating high-quality and well-designed items using sustainable materials and production techniques.
+Some of these partnerships have lasted for over 35 years!

 Serrv is a nonprofit organization with a mission to eradicate poverty wherever it resides by providing opportunity and support to artisans and farmers worldwide.

 The eight links in our logo mark represent our Core Values: what we stand for as a fair trade organization dedicated to lifting disadvantaged artisans and farmers out of poverty.
 The mark also represents how the Serrv global community is connected through these values.
 Together, our artisan and farmer partners, customers, donors, lenders, volunteers, fair trade allies, and staff are working towards a more sustainable world through fair trade.